BougaCaillou/dotfiles/omz/README.md

 # Install pure prompt
 brew install pure

-# Apply this configuration
-cd omz
-zsh install.zsh
+# To apply this conf, use the symlink command found in the README
 ```

 Notes:
-- Any existing `.zshrc` file will be backed up as `.zshrc.bak` before being replaced.
 - This installation does not handle custom plugins, you will have to add them manually (refer to the instructions of each plugins).

 ## ENV files

-The file `env.zsh` is added to git and copied when installing this config.
+The file `env.zsh` is tracked by git.

-The file `env-secret.zsh` is gitignored and should be created manually if needed (it will be copied as well).
+The file `env-secret.zsh` is gitignored and should be created manually if needed, in the `custom` directory.
+This way, you can link the entire `custom` directory to `~/.oh-my-zsh/custom/`.

 ## Other utils